 One of the most common queries is “I need more power!
 Do you have a battery that can give me more volts or more amps?”
 The answer is yes.
 All of our batteries can be connected to produce more power to run bigger motors (voltage – v), or extra capacity (amp hours – Ah).
 This called wiring a battery in series or in parallel.

 Wiring a battery in series is a way to increase the voltage of a battery.
 For example if you connect two of our 12 Volt, 10 Ah batteries in series you will create one battery that has 24 Volts and 10 Amp-hours.
 Since many electric motors in kayaks, bicycles, and scooters run on 24 volts this is a common way of wiring batteries.
 For example, a number of the pro-bass fisherman that Dakota Lithium sponsors use 36 Volt electric trolling motors (so they can quietly sneak up on fish).
-They wire 3 of our 170 Ah batteries in parallel to give them over 17 hours of trolling motor time.
+They wire 3 of our 170 Ah batteries in series to give them over 17 hours of trolling motor time.
 That’s enough juice for a week long fishing tournament!

 Wiring a battery in parallel is a way to increase the amp hours of a battery (i.e. how long the battery will run on a single charge).
 For example if you connect two of our 12 V, 10 Ah batteries in parallel you will create one battery that has 12 Volts and 20 Amp-hours.
 Since many small electric motors, solar panels, RVs, boats, and and most household electronics run on 12 volts this is a common way of creating a battery that will last a super long time.
 For example, a sailboat captain who does long open water expeditions and needs a long lasting power system wired 80 of our 12 V, 10 Ah batteries in parallel to create an 800 Amp-hour battery.
 This allows him to run all of his sail boat electronics for up to a month between charges.
 That’s enough time to sail from San Francisco to Hawaii on a single charge!